ColinWu0403/CS490IOS/README.md

 **Required Must-have Stories**

+* Ability to view personalized content based on current enrollment
+* Ability to navigate between screens using a Navigation Bar
-* Ability to view all class assignments
+* Ability to view all class assignments in a unified feed
 * Ability to view a calendar with all class information
 * Ability to view class grades and statistics
 * Ability to click on an assignment, then view more information regarding its content, due date, etc.